-SUNNYSIDE — The Sunnyside School Replacement Education Programs and Operations Levy is passing with a steady 57.78 percent margin, to the delight of the district officials.
+SUNNYSIDE — The Sunnyside School Replacement Education Programs and Operations Levy is passing with a hefty 61.92 percent margin, as of Feb.
+14, well past the simple majority vote needed to pass. to the delight of the district officials.

-“Any time we can get a levy passed is a good one,” he added, he explained, noting the funds collected, beginning in 2021, pay for district needs not fully funded by the state.
+“Any time we can get a levy passed is a good one,” he added, explaining the funds collected beginning in 2021, pay for district needs not fully funded by the state.

-By 3 p.m., Wednesday, the Yakima County Elections reports showed the ballot issue had gained an additional 49 votes bringing the Sunnyside total ‘yes’ votes to 936 to 680 ‘no’ votes.
+The Yakima County Elections reports showed the Sunnyside total ‘yes’ votes to 1,397 to 859 ‘no’ votes.

-Tuesday night as the first ballot report was issued it appeared the $2.8milion replace levy was sure to pass, as it only needed a simple 50 percent yes vote.
+As the first ballot report was issued Feb.
+11, it appeared that the $2.8 million replacement levy was sure to pass, as it only needed a simple majority “yes” vote.

-“We just thankful for all those who chose to support our schools,” he remarked.
+“We are just thankful for all those who chose to support our schools,” he remarked.